rushilrawat/CovaBell/README.md

 # CovaBell

-We have developed CovaBell, a smart doorbell and lock system to ensure visitors don’t show any Covid-19 symptoms.
+We've introduced CovaBell, an innovative smart doorbell and lock system that aims to ensure visitors are not exhibiting any symptoms of Covid-19.

-During the Covid-19 pandemic, security guards and other people are deployed outside apartments, offices, and shops to check the temperature of people entering an area.
-This process is risky and might lead to the spread of infection from the guard to the person or vice-versa.
-Moreover, when people visit a house, they ring a bell.
-If a person is Covid-19 positive, the bell will get infected with the virus.
+During the Covid-19 pandemic, we've seen security guards and others stationed outside apartments, offices, and shops to manually check people's temperatures upon entry.
+However, this process carries risks, potentially facilitating the transmission of the virus between the guard and the person being checked.
+Additionally, when visitors ring the doorbell of a house, there's a concern that the bell itself could become contaminated if the visitor is Covid-19 positive.

-This project automates the checking of the temperature of people and allows them entry in areas such as shops, houses, offices, etc. It is a system comprising of an infrared sensor (which measures the temperature) and an oximeter, which evaluates the oxygen level in the body.
-We will take the vitals of the person and display it on an LCD screen whether the person can enter or not based on the result.
-A custom lock will be installed on the door to achieve this.
-If the health of the person based on the above factors is satisfactory, the system will open the door with the help of a servo motor.
+Our project automates the temperature screening process, allowing entry into various spaces such as shops, homes, and offices in a safer manner.
+It consists of an infrared sensor for temperature measurement and an oximeter to assess oxygen levels in the body.
+We collect the individual's vital data and display it on an LCD screen, determining whether they can enter based on the results.
+To facilitate entry, we install a customized lock on the door, which, if the person's health parameters are satisfactory, opens the door with the assistance of a servo motor.

-It’s a contact-less way to measure the temperature of people; we remove the need for a human to do the same job.
-It helps to prevent symptomatic people from entering an area.
+This system offers a contactless approach to temperature screening, eliminating the need for human intervention.
+It plays a crucial role in preventing individuals with symptoms from entering a given area.

 Video - https://www.loom.com/share/afc043c135134ca9b5e62225c9e75301